NicholasSynovic/nicholassynovic.github.io/content/summaries/fully-convolutional-networks-for-semantic-segmentation.md

 > What methodology did the author's use to validate their contributions?

-The authors compared a variety of semantic segmentaion model using VGG, GoogLeNet, and ResNet on several different datasets.
-These datasets invlude NYUDv2, PASCAL VOC, and SIFT Flow.
+The authors compared a variety of semantic segmentation model using VGG, GoogLeNet, and ResNet on several different datasets.
+These datasets include NYUDv2, PASCAL VOC, and SIFT Flow.
 The metrics captured were pixel accuracy, mean accuracy, mean IU, and frequency weighted IU.